Superluminous supernova progenitors have a half-solar metallicity threshold: Results

-To investigate this further, in Fig. \ref{fig:SFR_cum_dist} we plot the cumulative distribution of SFR for SLSN hosts (red line) and the 11 Mpc sample (blue and green lines) as a function of metallicity and sSFR.
-Only 19 per cent of the star formation in the local 11 Mpc volume occurs in galaxies with metallicities below 8.4 (\ie with metallicites similar to those of SLSN hosts).
+To investigate this further, in Fig. \ref{fig:SFR_cum_dist} we plot the cumulative distribution of SFR for SLSN hosts (red line) and the LVL sample (green colour lines) and the SDSS sample (blue colour lines) as a function of metallicity and sSFR.
+Only 7.85 per cent of the star formation in the local Universe occurs in galaxies with metallicities below 8.42 (\ie with metallicites similar to those of SLSN hosts).
 Even when only considering these low-metallicity systems, SLSNe still favour lower-metallicity star-forming regions than typically found in local galaxies.
-Similarly, SLSNe are preferentially found in the highest sSFR galaxies, even when only comparing to the low metallicity ($< 8.4$ dex) local population.
+Similarly, SLSNe are preferentially found in the highest sSFR galaxies, even when only comparing to the low metallicity ($< 8.42$ dex) local population.

 These two results suggest that SLSNe do not simply trace star formation in the local Universe, but instead prefer both low-metallicity and high-sSFR environments.
-The probability (assuming a binomial distribution) that all of the 16 low-$z$ SLSN Type I hosts are in the low-metallicity bin simply by chance is only $(26.1/108.5)^{16} = 1.26 \times 10^{-10}$.
+The probability (assuming a binomial distribution) that all of the 19 low-$z$ SLSN Type I hosts are in the low-metallicity bin simply by chance is only $(7113/295545)^{19} = 1.77 \times 10^{-31}$.

-The metallicity-sSFR parameter space has also been studied for a sample of $\sim{}110,000$ emission-line galaxies from the SDSS-DR7 by \citet{YK14}.
-While it is problematic to directly compare our SLSN hosts with the SDSS, due to selection effects and differences in the way key parameters are calculated, we \textit{can} use such samples to make qualitative statements about the type of galaxies which seem to host SLSNe. \citet{YK14} show that systems within the same range of sSFR and metallicity as our SLSN hosts have low stellar masses, high gas fractions, and young ages, compared to typical star-forming galaxies in the local Universe (see their fig. 13).
+The metallicity-sSFR parameter space has also been studied for the sample of $\sim{}110,000$ emission-line galaxies from the SDSS-DR7 by \citet{YK14}.
+Such samples can be used to make qualitative statements about the type of galaxies which seem to host SLSNe. \citet{YK14} show that systems within the same range of sSFR and metallicity as our SLSN hosts have low stellar masses, high gas fractions, and young ages, compared to typical star-forming galaxies in the local Universe (see their fig. 13).
 From analogy to the Munich semi-analytic model of galaxy evolution, \textsc{L-Galaxies}, they also show that these systems' gas-phase metallicities should be lower than their stellar metallicities (see panel E of fig. 3), indicating that recent accretion of low-metallicity gas is fuelling current star formation.